Alumni group seeks dialogue and healing after discipline controversy at South Jersey Catholic school

 “That was a really powerful thing for people to learn,” he said.

-He also said he wanted to make clear that the alumni group was not asserting that the allegations in the social media posts were true, nor making allegations about the school.
-Members of the group were alarmed to see the allegations and want to work with the school in fostering dialogue among students, alumni and families and seeking clarity on some of the complaints, he said.
+He also said he wanted to make clear that the alumni group was not asserting that the allegations in the social media posts were true, or making allegations about the school.
+Members of the group were alarmed to see the allegations and want to work with the school in fostering dialogue among students, alumni, and families and seeking clarity on some of the complaints, he said.

-“Many of us care very deeply about the school,” he said, noting that teachers he had there transformed his life.
+“Many of us care very deeply about the school,” he said, adding that teachers he had there transformed his life.

 The group would like to see a dialogue maintained with the school community, he said, and possible changes to the student code of conduct and handbook.
 The school reported that it followed its student handbook in the case of the social media exchange.